yanivw12/gs2mesh/README.md

  - [3DGS](https://github.com/graphdeco-inria/gaussian-splatting) for their pioneering work which made all this possible.
  - [DLNR](https://github.com/David-Zhao-1997/High-frequency-Stereo-Matching-Network) for their stereo model.
  - [Open3D](https://github.com/isl-org/Open3D) for the TSDF fusion algorithm.
- - [SAM2](https://github.com/facebookresearch/segment-anything-2) for the masking model.
+ - [SAM2](https://github.com/facebookresearch/segment-anything-2) and [GroundingDINO](https://github.com/IDEA-Research/GroundingDINO/tree/main) for the masking and object detection models.
  - [2DGS](https://github.com/hbb1/2d-gaussian-splatting/tree/main) and [GOF](https://github.com/autonomousvision/gaussian-opacity-fields/tree/main) for their preprocessing code for TNT and the preprocessed DTU dataset and evaluation code.
  - [Tanks and Temples](https://github.com/isl-org/TanksAndTemples) and [MobileBrick](https://github.com/ActiveVisionLab/MobileBrick) for their evaluation codes.